bmin7/detection-workshop/README.md

-## Exercise 2 - Use Developer Centric Workflows when writing detections
+## Exercise 3 - Use Local Developer Centric Workflows when writing detections
 Use the Panther Analysis Tool (PAT) with local developer tools to write and test new detections.